 Serve as an election judge and GET PAID to learn more about the election process and to provide a great service to the community.

-"National Youth in Government" where Minnesota students meet with 600 of their counterparts from around the nation to debate national and international issues.
+"National Youth in Government" where Minnesota and Wisconsin students meet with 600 of their counterparts from around the nation to debate national and international issues.

 Learn how to effectively advocate for issues you care about and practice those advocacy skills by meeting with your local legislator(s).